spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 ##  Connect Commitments to Spot Products

 1. Obtain the credentials from your Azure app.
 Refer to [Get the Azure Credentials Required to Connect Commitments to Spot Products]()
 2. Go to the virtual node group where you want to turn on the utilize RSs/SPs feature.
+This can be any of your virtual node groups or the virtual node group template.
+Ocean rtecommends enabling this feature on the virtual node group template so that it is applied to all your virtual node groups.
+See [Manage AKS Virtual Node Groups]()
-3. In the Ocean autoscaler strategy area, click **Missing permissions**.
+3. In the Ocean autoscaler strategy area of the virtual node group, click **Missing permissions**.

 <img width="600" src="https://github.com/user-attachments/assets/9fa2fd52-3d18-447f-a11c-68a0764da146" />